Medical Billing

 5. Insurance verification

-The process of verifying a patient's insurance coverage and benefits.
-This includes checking for coverage, co-pays, deductibles, and out-of-pocket maximums.
-Insurance verification is essential for ensuring that patients understand their financial responsibility and for reducing the risk of uncompensated care.
+Insurance verification is essential to ensure patients understand their financial responsibility and reduce the risk of uncompensated care.

 6. Authorization and pre-certification